cabforum/servercert/docs/BR.md

 The CA's audit SHALL be performed by a Qualified Auditor.
 A Qualified Auditor means a natural person, Legal Entity, or group of natural persons or Legal Entities that collectively possess the following qualifications and skills:

 1. Independence from the subject of the audit;
-2. The ability to conduct an audit that addresses the criteria specified in an Eligible Audit Scheme (see [Section 8.4](#84-topics-covered-by-assessment));
+2. The ability to conduct an audit that addresses the criteria specified in an eligible audit scheme (see [Section 8.4](#84-topics-covered-by-assessment));
 3. Employs individuals who have proficiency in examining Public Key Infrastructure technology, information security tools and techniques, information technology and security auditing, and the third-party attestation function;
 4. (For audits conducted in accordance with any one of the ETSI standards) accredited in accordance with ISO 17065 applying the requirements specified in ETSI EN 319 403;
 5. (For audits conducted in accordance with the WebTrust standard) licensed by WebTrust;